Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 </script>
 ```

-Show or hide the **shadow effect for product images** in the new product listing (category pages).
+Show or hide the **shadow effect for product images** in product listing (category pages).
 If `true`, it also makes images slightly darker to make them stand out against the white background.

 Possible values: `true`, `false`.

 If you apply the change after storefront has loaded, you can update its look on the fly using the `Ecwid.refreshConfig()` function.

-##### Show additional image on hover in product listing (for new product listing)
+##### Show additional image on hover in product listing

 ```html
 <script>